Kentucky to allow college athletes to earn off likeness

 FRANKFORT, Ky.
-(AP) — Kentucky Gov. Andy Beshear signed an executive order Thursday allowing the state's college athletes — including players on the nationally renowned Kentucky and Louisville men's basketball teams — to make money through the use of their name, image or likeness.
+(AP) — Kentucky's governor signed an order Thursday allowing the state's college athletes — including players on the nationally renowned Kentucky and Louisville men's basketball teams — to make money through the use of their name, image or likeness.

+Gov. Andy Beshear said he wielded his executive authority as a matter of fairness for college athletes, adding that for decades companies and institutions have profited off them.

+“Those athletes deserve to be compensated for their image and likeness,” the Democratic governor told reporters.
+“Think about what image and likeness is?
+It's your name.
+It's what you look like.
+It is intrinsically yours.
+And while I don't think these athletes mind that they also lift up their school, they deserve to be a part of that as well."

-The Democratic governor said he took the action as a matter of fairness for college athletes.
-It will spare Kentucky's colleges from being at a competitive disadvantage with rivals in other states that will have laws enabling athletes to profit off their name, image or likeness, he said.
+His executive order also will spare Kentucky's colleges from being at a competitive disadvantage with rival schools in other states that will have laws enabling athletes to profit off their name, image or likeness, Beshear said.

-“This is important to our student-athletes, who for decades, others — whether it's companies or institutions — have profited on,” Beshear told reporters.
-“These athletes deserve to be a part of that.”

-Beshear said his executive order takes effect July 1, when similar legislation passed in several other states will become law.
+Beshear said his executive order takes effect July 1, when similar measures passed in several other states will become law.
 His office said he was the first governor to make the change by executive order.
+Existing state law gave him the authority to take the action, the governor said.

+“This is going to last until either the NCAA fully and finally acts, or the legislature is back in session, at which time we all agree we would need legislation,” Beshear said.

+The move comes just days after the Supreme Court ruled against the NCAA in an antitrust case that complicated how the association is going about reform to its rule regarding compensation for athletes for use of their name, image or likeness.
+The NCAA is moving towards a more hands-off approach that will provide no uniform national rules and let schools follow state laws or set their own guidelines if no state laws apply.

 “Bringing the state of Kentucky into competitive balance with other states across the country and, more specifically, the Atlantic Coast Conference is critical," Vince Tyra, U of L's vice president for intercollegiate athletics, said in a release issued by the governor's office.